Coyote-31/GamerSquad/README.md

 And populate the database with data from `.csv` files.
 You can find these files inside `data` & `fake-data` directories from `src/main/resources/config/liquibase`

+> [!CAUTION]
-> An important note is that the data from files inside these directories is used during integration testing so be careful if you modify these files.
+> An important note is that the data from files inside these directories is used during integration testing.
+> So be careful if you modify these files.

 So we have some data to play with when we launch the application with the command : `./mvnw`